kyclark/gitbook-metagenomics/first_steps_with_unix.md

 alias up3='cd ../../../'
 ```

 If you execute this on the command line, the alias will be saved until you log out.
-Adding this to your .bashrc will
-make it available every time you log in.
+Adding these lines to your .bashrc will make it available every time you log in.
 When you make a change and want the shell to bring those into the current environment, you need to "source" the file.
 The command "." is an alias for "source":

 ```
 $ source ~/.bashrc
+$ . ~/.bashrc
 ```

 # File system layout

 The top level of a Unix file system is "/" which is called "root."
 Confusingly, there is also an account named "root" which is basically the super-user/sysadmin (systems administrator).
-Unix has always been a multi-tenant system
+Unix has always been a multi-tenant system ...

 # Exercises

-In all the following, when you see a "$" it is a metacharacter indicating that this is a command-line prompt for a normal (not super-user) account.
-Your prompt may be anything you like (search for "PS1 unix prompt" to learn more).
+> Note: When you see a "$" given in the example prompts, it is a metacharacter indicating that this is the prompt for a normal (not super-user) account.
+Your default prompt may be different, and it is highly configurable (search for "PS1 unix prompt" to learn more).
 Anyway, point is that you should type (copy/paste) all the stuff *after* the $.
 If you ever see a prompt with "#," it's indicating a command that should be run as the super-user/root account, e.g., installing some software into a system-wide directory so it can be shared by all users.

 ## Number of unique users

 Find the number of unique users on a shared system

 We know that "w" will tell us the users logged in.
-Let's connect the output of "w" to "head" using a pipe, but we only want the first five lines:
+Try it now on a system that has many users (i.e., not your laptop) and see the output.
+We'll connect the output of "w" to "head" using a pipe "|", but we only want the first five lines:

 ```
 $ w | head -5